Our Digital Civil War: Why We Can’t Fix Social Media Polarization

 The grim but realistic conclusion is that the most likely catalyst for change will be a major crisis.
 However, not just any crisis will do.

-Only a shock of this magnitude—one that happens to people perceived as “us”—seems capable of momentarily overriding the deep partisan divides.
-This is a grim forecast, grounded in the reality of selective empathy and media dynamics.
+This leaves us with a grim forecast.
 The hope is that society finds the will to act before such a catastrophe.
-The fear is that the ultimate motivation for fixing our digital world will be a tragedy that is not just seen on a screen, but felt on our own streets.
+The fear is that the ultimate motivation for fixing our digital world will be a tragedy felt on our own streets—a tragedy we must then pray unites us, rather than providing the final excuse to tear us apart.